How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 We live in a hyper-connected digital age where we have access to information 24/7.
 Mobile technology means that we’re free to connect, campaign, analyze, and produce wherever we may be in the world.
 If you create dashboard designs that aren’t optimized across devices, you’re not using them to their fullest potential.

-When you create dashboard designs, you must remember to optimize the end results for mobile devices.
-Mobile dashboard design greatly differentiates from a bigger screen such as a desktop or TV dashboard as you have much smaller space and different screen dimensions, but professional dashboard tools will help you to adjust your desktop designs quickly and seamlessly.
+Remember to optimize the end results for mobile devices when you create dashboard designs.
+Mobile dashboard design greatly differentiates from a bigger screen, such as a desktop or TV dashboard, as you have much smaller space and different screen dimensions.
+Professional dashboard tools will help you to adjust your desktop designs quickly and seamlessly.

-Fortunately, in our tech-driven times, any professional dashboard creator will allow you to scale your dashboards to mobile screens—and tweak the functionality accordingly—with ease, in comparison to Excel or PowerPoint where you don't have that option.
+Fortunately, in our tech-driven era, any professional dashboard creator will allow you to scale your dashboards to mobile screens—and tweak the functionality accordingly—with ease, compared to Excel or PowerPoint, where you don't have that option.

 12. Follow These Essential Design Basics

 Next, we’ll look at how to make dashboard design work for you.
 Digital dashboards are only effective if you get the design just right.
-Let’s examine the practices that will cement your success time after time.
+Let’s examine the practices that will cement your success on an ongoing basis.

 **click to enlarge**

 Now, let’s look at a bad example.
-This one below starts with a table of data, and the most important numbers are hidden at the very bottom.
+The one below starts with a data table, and the most important numbers are hidden at the very bottom.
 The KPIs aren’t presented in a way that shows a logical flow:

 **click to enlarge**